-Children’s Healthcare closing facility at Egleston, opening new Executive Park hospital
+Children’s Healthcare closing facility at Egleston, opening hospital near Executive Park

 This story has been updated.

-Children’s Healthcare of Atlanta announced today it is closing its inpatient facility at Egleston campus at Emory and opening a new hospital at Executive Park, located off of I-85 and North Druid Hills Road.
+Children’s Healthcare of Atlanta announced today it is closing its inpatient facility at Egleston campus at Emory and opening a new hospital across the street from Executive Park, located off of I-85 and North Druid Hills Road.

 It will be several years before Egleston’s inpatient facility closes, a spokesperson for CHOA said.
 A future use for the property has not been decided.
 The new hospital will be located across the street from the Atlanta Hawks sports medicine center and training facility.